-If you or someone you love was injured by someone who did not have insurance, a personal injury lawyer might be able to help you learn more about other options for collecting the financial compensation you desperately need.
+If you or someone you love was injured by someone who did not have insurance, a Spartanburg personal injury attorney might be able to help you learn more about other options for collecting the financial compensation you desperately need.

 Depending on the cause of your injuries, you might seek compensation from: